Taliya Communications

 Taliya established in 2004 is the first independent privately held pre-paid mobile network operator in Iran.

-In December 2015 Taliya by roaming with IR-MCI (Hamrahe Aval) succeeded to complete national coverage in all parts of Iran.
-In February 2019, Taliya has upgraded its network to 4.5G ، For this reason, subscribers should change their current SIM cards with new 4G SIM cards, to take advantage of new Taliya services.

-History
+History of Taliya

 Using software and hardware technologies produced by Siemens, Alcatel and Ericsson as well as a consultant namely Tele2, Taliya started its activity in February 2004 as the first pre-paid cell phones independent network.

+Taliya Mobile activity as a virtual operator

+Since 2017, with the change in the structure and type of activity of Taliya Mobile, this mobile operator continues to activate as a second-type virtual operator.
+Currently, Taliya activate as a Light MVNO operator and provides its services on the MCI network.
+Taliya supports different generations of telecommunication networks such as 2G, 3G ,4G, 4.5G and 5G.

+Taliya Mobile 0932 Pre-paid Simcards

+Taliya Company has been operating in Iran since 2004 by providing Pre-paid SIM cards.
+Taliya SIM cards with reasonable call rates and internet packages are suitable for foreign tourists.
+This mobile operator has nationwide coverage throughout Iran.

+Talyia line numbers start with 0932.

 Services

 Taliya is the first provider of pre-paid SIM Cards in Iran.
 The Facilities of Taliya SIM cards include making calls, sending, and receiving short messages and mobile data.